JanHerca/urantiapedia-backup/en/article/Halbert_Katzen/Tychos_Nova.md

 >
 > When less than one tenth the size of your sun, these fiery spheres rapidly contract, condense, and cool.
 When upwards of thirty times its size-rather thirty times the gross content of actual material-suns readily split into two separate bodies, either becoming the centers of new systems or else remaining in each other's gravity grasp and revolving about a common center as one type of double star.
 >
 > The most recent of the major cosmic eruptions in Orvonton [a part of the universe described in _The Urantia Book_ that is much larger than our local universe and in which our local universe is located] was the extraordinary double star explosion, the light of which reached Urantia in A.D.
 1572.
-This conflagration was so intense that the explosion was clearly visible in broad daylight. ([UB 41:3.3-5](/en/The_Urantia_Book/41#p3_3)) [^1]
+This conflagration was so intense that the explosion was clearly visible in broad daylight. (<a id="a75_391"></a>[UB 41:3.3-5](/en/The_Urantia_Book/41#p3_3)) [^1]

 In order to appreciate how this statement, published in _The Urantia Book_ in 1955, was ahead of science, one needs to acquire both a general understanding of how the science has developed regarding supernovae and a specific understanding of how this history of science relates to Tycho's Nova, the supernova explosion of 1572 to which _The Urantia Book_ refers.
 But, before learning about the history of supernovae in general and Tycho's Nova in particular, we will start with defining what a double star is.
 The following quotes from Wikipedia provide a basic description of a double star and indicate how “double” and “binary” are used interchangeably in reference to this occurrence: